Sambruk/EgilSCIM/doc/USAGE.md

 ## Configuration file

-The formal grammar of a SimpleSCIM configuration file can be found in the file `SimpleSCIM/res/config-file-grammar`.
+The formal grammar of an EgilSCIM configuration file can be found in the file `EgilSCIM/res/config-file-grammar`.
 A configuration file consists of a set of variable assignments.
 On each line, there can be an optional variable assignment followed by an optional comment.
 A variable assignment starts with a variable name followed by the `'='`